AbrarIsTired/abrar-knowledge-base/README.md

 ---
 ## 🌍 Purpose
-This repository is a living, evolving knowledge base which is made-up of part study notes, part technical documentation, part creative archive.
-I want to take my own personal notes and polish then for public use to learn, organize, and communicate information across my various academics and interest.
+This repository is a living and growing knowledge base.
+This is not only to serve as a refresher and cheat-sheet for me, but also can be used as learning materials for others to use.
+I appreciate the time taken for you to read this, if you have any questions please let me know